 DETROIT (Reuters) - The state of Michigan has not received any request from Detroit for short-term funding to help the city avoid running out of money soon, the governor's office said on Friday.

-But a spokeswoman for Michigan Governor Rick Snyder reiterated Snyder's view that the city needs a strong turnaround plan more than anything else.
+But a spokeswoman for Governor Rick Snyder reiterated Snyder's view that the city needs a strong turnaround plan more than anything else.

 The Wall Street Journal reported earlier on Friday that Detroit Mayor Dave Bing could seek between $125 million and $150 million in short-term funding as the city looks to avoid running out of money before the middle of the year.

 Detroit City Council members have repeatedly criticized Michigan lawmakers for withholding hundreds of millions of dollars in revenue sharing they claim are owed to the city.
 The critics point to that money as needed income for a city with its back against the wall.